 Travel Blog Income Report: Domain Authority

-Domain authority (DA) is something that I really started focusing on during months 3 – 8.
+Domain authority (DA) is something that I really started focusing on during months 3 – 8 of having started my blog.

 Your blog’s DA is a measure of how well your website is likely to perform in search engine results.
 Basically, it’s a search engine ranking score developed to give an overview of likely site performance.